Candle Care Tips: How to Burn a Candle Properly (The Ultimate Guide)

 Best ways to put out a candle

-• Candle snuffer: clean and smoke-free
+• Candle snuffer: Clean, smoke-free, elegant

 Candle Care Tip #6: Best Candle Placement